Karol-Regula/Karol_Regula_William_Ostlund_Final_Project_2016_Spring/README.md

 May 25, 2016

 (Karol) Changed Station aesthetics, strokeWeight changed to 4, color changed to white.
 (Small changes during class)

+May 26, 2016

+(Will) Changed the aesthetic of trains, now they are angled more correctly along the rails than they were previously.
+I also changed how they were drawn completely: before, they were just sketches, now they are actual PShapes.
+I used four vertices centered around the instance variables in the train class, xcor and ycor, along with some trigonometry (to calculate where they were according to the angle of the rail).

 May 27, 2016